Ben-Mann/evald/README.md

 Evaluator-Double

-A simple Java expression parser and evaluator for numeric expressions using Doubles.
+A simple Java expression parser and evaluator for numeric expressions using doubles.
 Lightweight, small footprint for fast parsing and rapid evaluation of numeric expressions.

 ## Usage